legeek11202/StarNub/README.md

 - No need to start the Starbound Server
 - No need to write a configuration file (First run, we will ask you questions)
 	- Configuration Options (Auto Restart Timer, Starbound and StarNub Ports)
+	- No need to change your Starbound configuration port number (We do that for you, We do not change it back though!)
 - Server Monitor
 	- Checks the Starbound Server process every 15 seconds.
 (Restarts on missing process(Crashes))
 	- Checks the Starbound Server for a response via (UDP) every 15 seconds.
 (Restarts on Server lockups)